exinno/app2/docs/quick-start.md

 Once you have installed App2, you need to configure database before you can start building your app.

-1. Open the `app2.env` file in your project directory.
+1. Open the `app2.env` file in your 'app2' directory.
 2. If you have the connection details for PostgreSQL and Redis, enter them in the app2.env file using the format of a connection string.
 If not please refer to this [Redis](https://redis.io/docs/getting-started/) / [PostgreSQL](https://www.postgresqltutorial.com/postgresql-getting-started/connect-to-postgresql-database/)

 ```js